ton-community/ton-docs/docs/develop/dapps/payment-processing/accept-payments-in-a-telegram-bot-2.md

 Let's think about how payment processing can be implemented.

-We can call the API every few seconds and check if there were any new transactions to our wallet address.
+We can call the API every few seconds and check if there are any new transactions to our wallet address.

-For that we need to know what was the last processed transaction.
-Simplest approach would be just to save info about that transaction in some file and update it every time we process new transaction.
+For that we need to know what the last processed transaction was.
+The simplest approach would be to just save info about that transaction in some file and update it every time we process a new transaction.

-What information about transaction will we store in file?
-Actually, we only need to store the `lt` value - logical time.
+What information about the transaction will we store in the file?
+Actually, we only need to store the `lt` value—logical time.
-With that value we'll be able to understand what transactions do we need to process.
+With that value we'll be able to understand what transactions we need to process.

-So we need to define a new async function, let's call it `start`.
-Why do this function need to be asynchronous?
-That is because Aiogram library for Telegram bots is also asynchronous and it'll be easier to work with async functions later.
+So we need to define a new async function; let's call it `start`.
+Why does this function need to be asynchronous?
+That is because the Aiogram library for Telegram bots is also asynchronous, and it'll be easier to work with async functions later.

-This is how our `start` function should look like:
+This is what our `start` function should look like:
 ```python
 async def start():
     try: